xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

     (PreservesCoproduct.iso Scheme.forgetToTop f).symm)
 ```

-*Mathematical Significance:* The underlying topological space of the coproduct of schemes $\coprod_i X_i$ is homeomorphic to the disjoint union $\bigsqcup_i X_i$ as topological spaces.
+*Mathematical Significance:* The underlying topological space of the coproduct of schemes $union.sq_i X_i$ is homeomorphic to the disjoint union $union.sq.big_i X_i$ as topological spaces.
 This establishes that the scheme-theoretic coproduct has the expected topological behavior.

 == Disjoint Images